Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Experimental validation

+\textbf{The induction algorithm}.
+To demonstrate the explanatory potential of \mname, we choose decision trees as the predictive model to be trained on the tabular datasets prepared in the way described above (DecisionTreeClassifier implementation from the scikit-learn library \citep{scikit-learn}, an optimized version of the CART algorithm by \cite{Breiman1984ClassificationAR}).
+For fairness of comparison, all induced classifiers are subject to extensive hyperparameter tuning, detailed in \ref{sec:statistics}.

 \textbf{Results}.
-We produce a decision tree in the above way for each \mname and Baseline model listed in Table \ref{table:results-table}, and asses its predictive capacity on the testing part of the tabular dataset.
+We produce a decision tree for each \mname and Baseline model listed in Table \ref{table:results-table}, and asses its predictive capacity on the testing part of the tabular dataset.
 Table \ref{table: classification-table} presents the accuracy of classification, precision, recall and F1 score of each of those classifiers.
 Notably, all configurations of \mname outperform the Baseline models on all metrics, and do so by a large margin.
 The best Baseline model is not better than the worst \mname model on any metric.
 One may argue that this may be due the Baseline models having over 5 times more attributes at their disposal (200 vs. 36).
-However, the extensive hyperparameter tuning provided fair footing for the Baseline configurations, allowing them to pick the optimal hyperparameter values and pruning intensity.
-Apparently, however, this was not sufficient for Baseline to perform well: the `anonymous' features of its latent representation were not informative enough to provide for good predictive capacity. \mname, in contrast, managed to provide the decision trees with useful diagnostic information -- even though at the time of Stage 1 training (Sec.\ \ref{sec:stage1}) it was oblivious about decision classes.
+However, the extensive hyperparameter tuning (\ref{sec:statistics}) provided fair footing for the Baseline configurations, allowing them to pick the optimal hyperparameter values and pruning intensity.
+Apparently, however, this was not sufficient for Baseline to perform well: the `anonymous' features of its latent representation were not informative enough to provide for good predictive capacity. \mname, in contrast, managed to provide the decision trees with useful diagnostic information -- even though at the time of Stage 1 training (Sec.\ \ref{sec:stage1}) it was oblivious to the existence of decision classes.

-Statistical analysis of the results presented in Table \ref{table: classification-table} ANOVA and post-hoc Holm test indicate statistically significant superiority of each variant of \mname compared to the Baseline, on accuracy of classification and on the F1 score (Sec.\ \ref{sec:statistics}).
+Statistical analysis of Table \ref{table: classification-table} (ANOVA and post-hoc Holm test) indicates significant superiority of each variant of \mname compared to the Baseline, on accuracy of classification and on the F1 score (see Sec.\ \ref{sec:statistics} details).
 There are no significant differences between the variants of \mname.
 Notably, the Base variant exhibits most variance between runs, while the Regularized one is most stable in this respect.